Mstric27/BitBox/README.md

 # Set Up:

-Note: This project requires that you have node.js and ngrok already set up.
+Note: This project assumes that you have node.js and ngrok already set up.

 Open your terminal and go to a suitable directory.
 Follow the following terminal commands:

 git clone https://github.com/Mstric27/BitBox.git

 cd BitBox

 copy .env.copy .env

 mkdir ./server/images

 npm install

 Make a Microsoft Azure account and create a resource group with Azure's Computer Vision services you must also go to https://www.customvision.ai and create a new project.
 Then, paste all of the reqired keys and endpoints.

 Open three terminal windows in the same BitBox directory.
 Enter one of these commands for each window:

 npm start

 npm run server

 ngrok http 3000

 In the window where you used ngrok, copy the forwarding url and paste it in "./public/screens/LoadingScreen.js" the two locations where this url should be pasted is denoted by " %here% ".